 Mike’s Pastry sells the best-baked goods in the city.
 If you’re visiting for the first time, you’ve got to try the cannolis.
 Don’t get put off by the huge queues coming from this little bakery, it will soon move and you’ll be served in no time, with a smile.

 Boston has quite a lot of Burrito joints but the one you need to scout out is Anna’s Taqueria, voted best in the City for 2014.
 They serve affordable, authentic Mexican food that doesn’t skimp out on taste.
 There are a few street vendors across the city for you to choose from.

 Quincy Market is full of cheap but really tasty street food stalls and is located in the heart of downtown Boston.
 It’s popular with the locals for its large amount of shops, food sellers and comedy club.
 It’s a great central point for lots of touristy visits such as The Aquarium, The Old State House and the waterfront.

 Blazing Paddles is a sports bar that holds its own tournaments instead of watching them.
 It has its very own ping pong tables for you to use.
-It’s a crazy new concept but a brilliant way to get a large group together.
 It has great bar food, IPA beers and lots and lots of sports memorabilia.